zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 export default App;
 ```

-Ok, now we should see a button on the page.
-Looks like the visuals for our react component is complete.
-The next thing to do is to integrate some redux.
+Ok, so now we should see a button on the page.
+Looks like the visuals for our React component is complete.
+The next thing to do is to integrate some Redux.

 ## Importing Redux

 Start by looking at the file `./src/createStore.js`.
-Take the createStore function from our `./redux-pattern.js` file and move it into the `./src/createStore.js` file.
-We also need to comment out the `render()` function closure fro the `dispatch()` function.
-We will come back to that latter.
+Take the `createStore()` function from our `./redux-pattern.js` file and move it into the `./src/createStore.js` file.
+We also need to comment out the `render()` function closure inside the `dispatch()` function.
+We will come back to this later.

 ```JavaScript
 // ./src/createStore.js